The Theatre School > Conservatory > Undergraduate Conservatory > Acting

-The final year of the program focuses on preparing actors for the transition to the profession with a wider variety of coursework focused on helping actors integrate what they have been learning in the three previous years but also to prepare them for the changing profession.
+The final year of the program focuses on preparing actors for the transition to the profession with a wider variety of coursework focused on helping actors integrate what they have been learning in the three previous years.
 Acting coursework involves advanced scene study, ensemble development and creation, solo performance (an elective), film and television acting and audition preparation.
 Movement coursework includes a return to impulse and expression-based movement and African dance.
-In the fourth year, students are introduced to singing for musical theatre and voiceover technique.
-Through work on production, actors are supported in their application of voice and speech work.
+Voice and speech coursework explores singing for musical theatre and voiceover technique.
 Students also take courses focused on the business aspects of the profession which include marketing themselves as actors and working with talent agents and casting directors.
-Fourth year actors continue in the Acting Company for casting assignments in our public season.
+Fourth year actors continue in the Acting Company for casting assignments in our public season and participate in the Graduate Showcase during the spring academic quarter.

-At the end of each year, The Theatre School hosts a series of events to showcase the work of our graduating actors.
-Under the guidance of the faculty, graduating actors prepare a showcase production - usually a series of scenes and monologues - which is presented in Chicago, New York and Los Angeles for casting directors, talent agents, producers and directors from theatre, film and television.
-The Graduate Showcase includes a series of alumni networking events in each city to introduce and connect our graduates to our large alumni network.
+Under the guidance of faculty, graduating actors prepare the showcase production - usually a series of scenes and monologues - which is presented in Chicago, New York and Los Angeles for casting directors, talent agents, producers and directors from theatre, film and television.
+The Graduate Showcase also includes a series of alumni networking events in each city to introduce and connect our graduates to our large alumni network.